“Perfect” Guitar Tutorial

 I discovered this version and will go with her approach to the chorus section.

 Take your time if you haven’t played this pattern yet.
 It is a basic strumming pattern but of course that’s relative.

 You can refer to my original tutorial to learn the whole song.

 “Fight Song” Tutorial

-The new album by controversial rapper XXXTENTATION is full of surprises.
+The new album by controversial rapper XXXTENTACION is full of surprises.
 You wouldn’t recognize him if you know anything about his past releases.

 This song is both lyrical and downright gripping.
 Who else could mix acousitic guitar and piano with such minimalist skill than X.